function buildPersonalWebsite() {

 How This Changed My Career

-Every app I test now gets the "would a player actually use this?" treatment.
-It's made me infinitely better at my job.
+Every app I test now gets the "would a player actually keep this?" treatment.
+It's made me measurably better at what I do.

-Want to see more of my work?
-Check out my projects page for additional screenshots and technical details.
+Want to see more?
+Check out my projects page for screenshots and technical details.